 WHAT TO EXPECT AT PURLING BROOK FALLS

-The trail will lead you right into the natural amphitheater at the base of these Springbrook waterfalls and from here you can explore the rocky and grassy areas on both sides of the waterfall.
+The trail will lead you right into the natural amphitheater at the base of the falls and from here you can explore the rocky and grassy areas on both sides of the waterfall.

 You can even go for a swim in the freshwater rock pools to cool off after the hike down!

 The discharge of water from Purlingbrook falls is not too powerful and it’s safe to stand directly beneath the flow of water, making for the perfect outdoor shower.